THE HEART SELLERS Comes to TheatreWorks Silicon Valley

 Narea Kang (she/her) makes her TheatreWorks debut as Jane, an immigrant from Korea.
 Kang has performed with The National Asian American Theatre Company (NAATCO), Ars Nova, American Conservatory Theater, Milwaukee Repertory Theater, Denver Center for the Performing Arts, Northern Stage, 5th Avenue Theatre, Studio Theatre, Intiman Theatre, and Livermore Shakespeare Festival.
 She has performed in staged readings and workshops with American Conservatory Theater, People’s Light, Clubbed Thumb, Northern Stage, New Dramatists, and Corkscrew Theater Festival.
 Her film and TV credits include NBC’s “Law and Order SVU,” CBS’ “Blue Bloods,” and HBO’s “Betty,” and her voice can be heard on Disney+’s “Light Shop” and Nickelodeon’s “Wylde Pak.”

-The Heart Sellers features scenic design by Arnel Sancianco, costume design by Lisa Misako Claybaugh, lighting design by Isaiah Leeper, sound design by Ed Lee, properties design by Christopher Fitzer, and dramaturgy by Nicole Limon.
-Taylor McQuesten is stage manager with Bella Campos Hintzman as assistant stage manager.
+The Heart Sellers features scenic design by Arnel Sancianco, costume design by Lisa Misako Claybaugh, lighting design by Wen-Ling Liao, sound design by Ed Lee, and properties design by Christopher Fitzer.
+Taylor McQuesten is stage manager with Laura Hicks as assistant stage manager.

 Named one of “50 to Watch” by The Dramatists Guild, Lloyd Suh’s (playwright) plays include The Heart Sellers, The Far Country, The Chinese Lady, Charles Francis Chan Jr’s Exotic Oriental Murder Mystery, Jesus in India, The Wong Kids in The Secret of the Space Chupacabra GO!, and American Hwangap.
 The Far Country was a finalist for the 2023 Pulitzer Prize for Drama and received an Edgerton Foundation New Play Award.
 His play The Chinese Lady was hailed a New York Times Critics’ Pick and was nominated for a Drama Desk Award.
 Suh also won the 2022 Steinberg Playwright Award and was the 2019 winner of the Herb Alpert Award for Theater.
 Suh has received additional grants, awards, and fellowships from organizations including The Dramatists Guild, The Jerome Foundation, the Lark Play Development Center, The NEA New Play Development Project at Arena Stage, Pan Asian Repertory Theatre, and NAATCO.
 His work has been presented by Berkeley Repertory Theatre, Barrington Stage Company, Ma-Yi Theater Company, NAATCO, Milwaukee Repertory Theater, Huntington Theatre Company, Denver Center for the Performing Arts, Long Wharf Theatre, Magic Theatre, Theatre Mu, Children’s Theatre Company in Minneapolis, Artists at Play, and Artists Repertory Theatre.
 An alum of Ensemble Studio Theatre’s Youngblood and the Soho Repertory Theater’s Writer Director Lab, Suh has previously served as Artistic Director of Second Generation Theatre, Co-Director of the Ma-Yi Writers Lab, and Director of Onsite Programs at The Lark.